Grantee Directory

 NYC Muslim Center

-To continue refining and scaling the Uplift model, a community-driven strategy grounded in evidence-based practice to improve literacy and social-emotional outcomes for children aged zero to five years in the Muslim
+To wind down support for Uplift, a community-driven parenting series that aims to improve literacy and social-emotional outcomes for children aged zero to five years in the Muslim community of New York City.

 Grant amount: $350,000